psr-ai/lunar-lander/README.md

 1. Do not commit on `master` directly, although everyone has permission.
 2. Create a new branch from `master`, make changes and open a PR.
-3. Get it reviewed by contributers and we merge it in collaboration.
+3. Get it reviewed by contributors and we merge it in collaboration.

 ### Contributors: